As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Stir the orange juice into the milk.
 Scrape down the sides of the mixer bowl and turn the mixer speed to low.
 Add the flour in 2 additions, alternating with the milk/orange juice.
 Remove bowl from mixer and stir with a spatula until everything is completely combined.

 - Spoon batter evenly into prepared pans and bake 28-34 minutes or until lightly browned on top and a toothpick inserted in the center comes out clean.
-Remove from oven and allow to cool completely before assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 ORANGE CREAM CHEESE FROSTING